rconan/gmt_m1_thermal_influence-functions/README.md

 `gmt_m1_thermal_influence-functions -m 5 --temp-dist uniform -a 30 0`

-A example of the wavefront error map is written in `wavefront.png`.
+The wavefront error map corresponding to the 1st sample is written in `wavefront.png`.
+The temperature field for segment #1 and segment #7 for the 1st sample is written in `temperature.distribution.png` (triangles show fan location, actuator locations are represented with black dots).

 ## Core temperature distribution
 The model has four temperature distributions for the peak temperature of the segment cores: